-For summer 2022, our Medical Committee has determined that all campers and staff will be required to be fully vaccinated.
+For 2022, our Medical Committee has determined that all overnight campers and staff must be vaccinated against COVID-19.

 Q: How do we provide proof of vaccination?

-A: You'll need to submit a copy of your camper's COVID-19 vaccine card to us at least a week before your camp starts.
+A: You'll need to submit a copy of your camper's COVID-19 vaccine card to us at least two weeks before your camp starts.
 After completing registration, you can upload your campers vaccination record within your account in the DOCUMENT CENTER, found in the left menu.
 Click UPLOAD DOCUMENTS.
 We accept photocopies or photographs.
 Or you can send it to us by any of the following methods:

 Fax (503) 992-6785.

 A: To be up-to-date, anyone eligible for a booster shot will be required to have it—or they must have received their initial round of vaccines within 5 months of the start of their camp.
 Currently anyone 12 and older is eligible for a booster vaccine.
 Check this chart from the CDC to see booster eligibility.
 We will stay in close contact with our camp community as any changes develop.

 Q: Can we test instead of being vaccinated?